Is your dog conveniently deaf, or could they actually be hard of hearing?

 The BAER works by monitoring the brain’s response to sounds the ears pick up.
 Think of it as throwing a stone into a pond, where the sound is the stone and the ripples are brain waves.

 In a quiet room, the dog is played a number of sounds of different frequencies.
 Probes that measure electrical impulses in the brain are attached to the skin of the dog’s skull.
 If a sound is played and the brain doesn’t respond, then the dog has a problem hearing that frequency.

 The BAER gives a full hearing assessment in the same way that a person with hearing difficulties might be tested by an audiologist.
 Unfortunately, the drawback is the expense, because the special equipment costs thousands of dollars and is therefore the purview of specialist centers or universities.

 Although these tests may seem over the top for a regular pet, it’s great to know if a potential service dog has good hearing before investing time and money into training.

 If you suspect your dog is hard of hearing, be sure to use hand signals in addition to spoken commands.
-In addition, keep him on a leash near roads, as he won’t hear a shouted warning if he runs into traffic.
+In addition, keep them on a leash near roads, because they won’t hear a shouted warning if they run into traffic.